pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 To add a README to a stack:

-- Set Stack Output named `readme` to the value of your templated Stack README file.
+1. Set Stack Output named `readme` to the value of your templated Stack README file.
 In the example below, we've called the file `Pulumi.README.md`.
+2. Create a README template for the Stack.
+3. Run `pulumi up` on that Stack.
+4. Open the Pulumi Service UI, navigate to Projects and then the Stack you have updated.
+Once on the Stack page you will see the README tab with your README file.

+Here is an example.
+First we add the Stack Output called `readme` to our Pulumi program.

 {{< chooser language "typescript" >}}
 {{% choosable language typescript %}}